Rattanakosin Kingdom (1782–1932): Military

 The Burmese Wars and the Fall of Ayutthaya in 1767 prompted the Siamese to adopt new tactics.
 Less defensive strategies and effective manpower control contributed to Siamese military successes against her traditional enemies.
 Acquisition of Western flintlock firearms through diplomatic and private purchases was crucial.

 In wartime, all court officials and ministers, civilian or military, were expected to lead armies in battle.
 The bureaucratic apparatus would turn into war command hierarchy with the king as supreme commander and ministers becoming war generals.
 There was a specific martial law regulating the war conducts.
 A general defeated by the enemy in battlefield would be, in theory, subjected to death penalty.
 In the offensives, auspicious date and time were set to begin marching.
 Brahmanistic ceremony of cutting trees with similar names to the enemy was performed, while the army marched through a gate with Brahmins blessing with sacred water.

 Siamese armies in the early Bangkok period consisted mostly of conscripted militias, who might or might not go through military training.
-There was also professional standing army – the Krom Asa (กรมอาสา) – but its role in warfare was largely diminished in comparison to the Ayutthaya period due to the manpower shortage.
+There was also a professional standing army – the Krom Asa (กรมอาสา) – but its role in warfare was largely diminished in comparison to the Ayutthaya period due to the manpower shortage.
 The Phrai militia infantry, who were armed with melee weapons such as swords, spears or javelin or matchlock firearms formed the backbone of Siamese armies.
 Regiments also indicated social hierarchy, with nobility on horseback and the king on an elephant, while commoners were on foot.
 Krom Phra Asawarat (กรมพระอัศวราช) was responsible for horse-keeping for royal elite troops, while Krom Khotchaban (กรมคชบาล) was responsible for taking care of royal elephants.

 There were ethnic regiments that were assigned with special tasks.
 For example, the Krom Asa Cham (กรมอาสาจาม), the Muslim Cham-Malay regiment that took responsibilities in naval warfare and the Mon regiment that served as Burmese-Siamese border patrol.
 The Mon regiment played crucial role in surveillance of the borders with Burma due to their familiarity with the area and would provide timely alerts of imminent Burmese incursion to the Bangkok court.
 The members of the Mon regiment were usually Mon immigrants who had been escaping the Burmese rule into Siam since the Thonburi period.